 Students are required to reapply for medical housing consideration for each year that they are seeking medical accommodation.
+If requesting medical housing for the summer sessions, students will need to contact firstname.lastname@example.org.
 The Assistant Director of Residential Services for Assignments, in consultation with the Academic Resource Center, Student Health Center and/or the Counseling Center, will make decisions about eligibility for medical housing and room assignments on a space available basis.

-Students with dietary concerns and restrictions, including food allergies and/or intolerance, should be in contact with Ivy Mumo, a registered dietitian, who works in Dining Services.
-Ms. Mumo will be able to discuss student concerns and provide appropriate guidance in food selection.
-Her contact information is email@example.com/202-687- 5379.
+Students with dietary concerns and restrictions, including food allergies and/or intolerance, should be in contact with the registered dietitian in Dining Services.

 A student seeking special housing accommodations for a medical reason or a disability, including an emotional support animal, should use the following procedure:

 1. E-mail email@example.com to set up an appointment to meet with the Associate Director of the Academic Resource Center.

 2. Students are responsible for requesting that their medical care provider write a detailed letter in accordance with the guidelines provided to the student during the meeting with the Associate Director.
 The medical information provided by the student and the medical care provider will be used for the purpose of evaluating the request for medical housing and will be kept confidential.